erikandersson96/portfolio-project-four/README.md

 If you want to visit my trello board you can do so by visit this [link](https://trello.com/b/Hy1ZJoPK/portfolio-project-4) (link).

-I will demonstrate for you down below each step of my trello board during my development:
+I will demonstrate each step in the process for you down below of my trello board during my development:

 **Trello board:**